 A trade effluent consent, when granted, will include the following restrictions and specifications:

-Sewer affected – Defines the sewer which the trade effluent is being disposed.
+- Sewer affected – Defines the sewer in which the trade effluent is disposed of.

-Dates – Defines a commencement date of the consent and an end date if a temporary consent.
+- Dates – Defines a commencement date of the consent and an end date if it is a temporary consent.

-Eliminated substances – Any substances which must be removed from the trade effluent prior to discharge
+- Eliminated substances – Any substances which must be removed from the trade effluent before discharge

-Trade effluent consents are a publically available document that is recorded on a register maintained by the wholesalers.
+Trade effluent consents are publicly available documents recorded on a register maintained by the wholesalers.

 Domestic sewage includes wastewater from: